-Today, as a Registered Dietitian Nutritionist (RDN), I want to transform your conversation about food from what you "can't have" to what you should eat more often - whole, minimally-processed foods, especially plants.
+Today, I want to use my evidence-based training to help you transform your conversation about food from what you "can't have" to what you should eat more often – whole, minimally-processed foods, especially plants.
 Why more plants?

 When we sift through the noise, what remains is a large body of evidence, collected over many years, showing that people who include at least 75% plants on their plate have a decreased risk of chronic disease.
 That is the foundation.
 What does it look like?
 Well, that’s the beginning of a wonderful conversation about food.
 There are many ways to fill a plant-focused plate - Paleo, vegetarian, flexitarian, vegan, gluten-free, or dairy-free.
 I am here to guide you.
+Central to my approach is the belief that food is more than a calorie, a protein, a carb, or a fat.
+Food is nourishment, food is medicine, and let’s not forget, food is comfort.

 B.S., Food and Nutrition, College of St. Elizabeth, Convent Station, New Jersey